25 May 2022

 Valeria Martynyuk and Filipp Stepin danced the Act I peasant pas de deux with style and accuracy.
 He is tall and well mannered, with impressive double tours and nicely pointed feet.

-Graduated from the Vaganova Academy of Russian Ballet in 2005 (class of Boris Bregvadze).
+Graduated with honors from the Vaganova Ballet Academy in 2005 (class of Boris Bregvadze).

 Joined the Mariinsky Ballet in 2005; soloist since 2009.

 Don Quixote (Basilio); choreography by Alexander Gorsky after Marius Petipa,

 Le Corsaire (Ali, Lankedem); production by Pyotr Gusev after the composition and choreography of Marius Petipa,